PERIGON Pivotal Trial (PERIGON)

 Detailed Description

 This is a prospective, interventional, non-randomized, worldwide, multi-center trial.
-A maximum of 1300 subjects will be implanted at a maximum of 40 sites in the US, Europe and Canada.
-The trial will include male and female patients of legal age to provide informed consent in the country where they enroll in the trial, requiring replacement for a diseased, damaged, or malfunctioning native or prosthetic aortic valve.
-Subjects will be followed out to 5 years and select sites will follow subjects out to 12 years.
-Enrollment is closed as of 14Feb2023.
+A maximum of 1300 subjects were to be implanted at a maximum of 40 sites in the US, Europe and Canada.
+The trial includes male and female patients of legal age to provide informed consent in the country where they enrolled in the trial, requiring replacement for a diseased, damaged, or malfunctioning native or prosthetic aortic valve.
+Subjects are followed out to 5 years, and select sites follow subjects out to 12 years.
+Enrollment closed on 14Jul2017 for all valve sizes.
+Enrollment was reopened in Apr2019 for the 29mm valve size at a subset of US and Canadian sites to obtain greater patient numbers required by the FDA to support US commercial approval of this valve size.
+Enrollment for the 29mm valve size closed on 14Feb2023.

 Study Type